Capilano University: Founding

 The school boards of North and West Vancouver, Howe Sound and Sechelt formed a committee to determine the need for a community college to serve the region.
 The proposal to build a college on the North Shore passed by a plebiscite in North and West Vancouver and the Howe Sound in 1968.
 The provincial government granted approval, and Capilano College had its name selected from submissions made by North Shore residents, in honour of Chief Joe Capilano of the Sḵwx̱wú7mesh Coast Salish nation.
 Capilano College opened on September 10, 1968, with 784 students attending classes after hours at West Vancouver Secondary.
 The Capilano College Foundation was created in 1970 to provide scholarships and bursaries for students.

 In 1970, construction began on the North Vancouver campus in the Lynnmour area.
 Three years later, the permanent North Vancouver campus opened with 1,965 students in attendance.
 The first vocational programs were offered in portable buildings brought from West Vancouver Secondary.
 The first permanent structure at the North Vancouver campus, the original library building, also opened.
 In 1975 Capilano College opened the Squamish Learning Centre and Community Information Services at 38038 Cleveland Avenue in Squamish.
 In 1976, the Arbutus building opened at the North Vancouver campus and the Fir building opened in 1982.
 In 1991, the Cedar building, the Sportsplex, and Horticulture building were completed.
 Two years later, a new library replaced the former at the North Vancouver campus, tripling the size of existing library space.
 In 1996, the Birch building at the North Vancouver campus was completed, housing a performance theatre, classrooms, student services, and teaching space.
 The Child Care Centre also opened the same year.
-With regards to its satellite locations, the university opened the Capilano kálax-ay Sunshine Coast campus in Sechelt in 1977, and the CapU Lonsdale location in 2019.
+With regards to its other locations, the university opened the Capilano kálax-ay Sunshine Coast campus in Sechelt in 1977, the CapU Lonsdale location in 2019, and the CapU Squamish campus in 2024.
+It also holds classes at Ts̓zil Learning Centre in Mount Currie, BC.